mjparme/socket-holder/README.md

 ## Design Changes

+* Sunken text doesn't work in the original design.
+That has been fixed here.
 * I removed the joiner code.
 I have a big printer so didn't need it.
 Also many slicers (like PrusaSlicer 2.6) can add connector holes/studs when you cut a model so the joiner code seemed redundant.
 * Instead of using manually entered `socketDepths` the variable name has been changed to `socketHeights` and you simply input the measured height of your socket.
 The depth of the hole will be `socketHeight / 2`.
 Half the socket's height seemed to work the best.
 * The height of the first step is no longer a statically configured value.
 Instead it is calculated with `max socket hole depth on first step + magentThickess + holeClearance`